Allied Health Information Sessions

 Nursing Assistant (Wenatchee, Omak)

 The nursing assistant program provides the basics in care-giving skills for entry-level employment in health care.
 Upon completion of this one-quarter certificate, students are eligible to take the certification examination for nursing assistants.
-Successful completion of this program satisfies one of the prerequisites for the nursing program.

 Nursing (Wenatchee, Omak)